microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/sharepoint.md

-# Working with SharePoint sites in Microsoft Graph
+---title: "Working with SharePoint sites in Microsoft Graph"description: "The SharePoint API in Microsoft Graph supports the following core scenarios:"---# Working with SharePoint sites in Microsoft Graph

 The SharePoint API in Microsoft Graph supports the following core scenarios: